-Using the AWS CloudFormation Registry, you can model, provision, and manage third party application resources alongside AWS resources with AWS CloudFormation.
-Examples of third party resources are monitoring, team productivity, incident management, and version control tools.
+Using the AWS CloudFormation Registry, you can model and provision third-party application resources alongside AWS resources.
+Examples of third-party resources are monitoring, team productivity, incident management, and version control tools.

-You can build your own resource providers using the AWS CloudFormation CLI, which is an open source tool that streamlines the development process and includes local testing and code generation capabilities.
+You can build your own resource providers using the AWS CloudFormation CLI, an open-source tool that streamlines the development process, including local testing and code generation capabilities.

 Authoring with JSON/YAML

 CloudFormation allows you to model your entire cloud environment in text files.
 You can use open-source declarative languages, such as JSON or YAML, to describe what AWS resources you want to create and configure.
 If you prefer to design visually, you can use AWS CloudFormation Designer to help you get started with AWS CloudFormation templates.

 With the AWS Cloud Development Kit (AWS CDK), you can define your cloud environment using TypeScript, Python, Java, and .NET.
 AWS CDK is an open-source software development framework that helps you model cloud application resources using familiar programming languages, and then provision your infrastructure using CloudFormation directly from your IDE.
 CDK provides high-level components that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
 Learn more about AWS CDK.

 Build serverless applications with SAM

 Build serverless applications faster with the AWS Serverless Application Model (SAM), an open-source framework that provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 With just a few lines per resource, you can define the application you want and model it using YAML.
 During deployment, SAM transforms and expands the SAM syntax into CloudFormation syntax.